Dancing On Ice viewers shocked by 'inappropriate' scenes last night as Holly left red-faced: "Bring on the Ofcom complaints"

 A third chimed in: “Haha Holly hiding her face at Magic Mike performing lol.”

-A fourth fumed: “Magic Mike is now wholesome family viewing?
+A fourth person fumed at the time: “Magic Mike is now wholesome family viewing?
 What the [bleep] happened there?”

 Other viewers seemed to enjoy the show, with one joking: “I’d like to complain about that gratuitous Magic Mike routine.
 It wasn’t long enough.”